Of all the people, in all the world,

 to swallow this pill?

-So I can be the guy,
+So I can be someone

-the one who made it through,
+who made it through,

 able to go on,